Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **Web Traffic.** We may use a third-party service to measure WordPress.com’s audience and usage.
 By having your website on WordPress.com, you agree to assign the traffic for your website to Automattic, and you authorize us to sign a Traffic Assignment Letter on your behalf.
 This means that your website’s traffic may be included under Automattic, your website may not receive credit for traffic in the respective reports, and you must not assign your website’s traffic to any other party.
 If we require additional documentation to verify ownership of your website or domain name, you agree to make reasonable efforts to provide it.

 **Prohibited Uses.** Your Content and conduct must not violate the [WordPress.com User Guidelines,](https://en.support.wordpress.com/user-guidelines/) or the [VideoPress Service Guidelines](https://videopress.com/service-guidelines) if you use our Services to upload videos.
+These guidelines provide information on a few categories of content and behavior that we don’t permit because we consider them harmful to the community.

 **HTTPS.** We offer free HTTPS on all WordPress.com websites by default, including those using custom domains, via [Let’s Encrypt](https://letsencrypt.org/).
 By signing up and using a custom domain on WordPress.com, you authorize us to represent that you have the power and authority to act on the domain name registrant’s behalf (by requesting the necessary certificates, for example) for the sole purpose of providing HTTPS on your website.